async-interop/promise/README.md

 namespace Interop\Async;

 /**
- * Representation of a the future value of an asynchronous operation.
+ * Representation of the future value of an asynchronous operation.
  */
 interface Promise
 {
     /**
      * Registers a callback to be invoked when the promise is resolved.
      *
      * The callback receives `null` as first parameter and `$value` as second parameter on success.
 It receives the